crate/cratedb-guide/docs/performance/optimization.rst

 requiring expensive defragmentation operations, but it is not optimized for sorting​.

-Maintaining a sorted index would slow down ingestion​ and Redshift and other analytical database systems like Cassandra make similar trade-offs​.
+Maintaining a sorted index would slow down ingestion, that's why​ other analytical database systems like Cassandra and Redshift make similar trade-offs​.

 This means that when an ``ORDER BY`` is requested the whole dataset comes in memory in a node and data is sorted there and then, hence it is important to not